koyacolab/KERNEL/README.md

 XGBoost and CatBoost use Optuna for fine-tune hyperparameters and then they stacked for the final forecasting.

-Notes:

-All steps commented with TODO proposals.
+All steps are commented with TODO proposals.

 Comments for some points: